-His enthusiasm must have got the best of him as he beat out the competition in such a fierce manner that he was later accused of cheating by the United States, France and Australia.
+His enthusiasm must have got the best of him as he beat out the competition in such a fierce manner that he was later accused of cheating.
+Nevertheless, the allegations against him were totally unfounded

 They just couldn’t accept that they were beaten by the peasant water carrier who ran the marathon event in a fustanella – a traditional skirt-like garment.